Barnesville, GA

 Housing & Living

 People in Barnesville, GA have an average commute time of 22.9 minutes, and they drove alone to work.
-Car ownership in Barnesville, GA is approximately the same as the national average, with an average of 2 cars per household.
+Car ownership in Barnesville, GA is lower than the national average, with an average of 1 car per household.

 Property